St Peter's College, Auckland: Present day

 Christian Brothers missions in Polynesia were supported, particularly Nukutere College in Rarotonga and regular trips to India were organised for senior students.
-In supporting students' sporting and cultural aspirations, music, football and softball academies were established along with the explosion of basketball in the college, with 260 boys currently playing.
+In supporting students' sporting aspirations, football and softball academies were established along with the explosion of basketball in the college, with 260 boys currently playing.

-The school has set and achieves high academic standards and has won numerous awards in musical engagement and achieved substantial sporting successes.
-Culturally, it benefited from a diverse, multicultural diverse roll and cultural activities, also gaining awards in areas such as the ASB Polyfest.
+The school maintains academic standards and has received awards in music and achievements in sports.
+The school has a multicultural student body and cultural activities, including awards at events such as the ASB Polyfest.

 The school was led by its first non-Christian Brother headmaster, Kieran Fouhy, for 27 years from 1989 until 2015.
 He was awarded the Member of the New Zealand Order of Merit (MNZM) for services to education in the 2016 Queen's Birthday Honours.

 The second non-Christian Brother, and tenth, headmaster of the college, James Bentley, was appointed in 2016.
 Under his tenure the new chapel was completed and a structure called "Watty's Nets" was opened for cricket bowling practice.
 Other building projects were launched including the revamping of the Brother J B Lynch Science Laboratories reopened by alumnus ('47), Dr Ron Trubuhovich in 2024.